tony-waters/tony-waters.github.io/_posts/2026-04-04-flatten-directory-files-into-single-file.md

 - That excludes junk
 - And is structured enough for tools (and humans) to understand

-The goal is to translate directory structure like this:
+The goal is to translate a directory structure like this:

 ```text
 ├── dir1